EdgrantHS/Finpro-PSD/README.md

 # IMPLEMENTATION IN EACH MODULE
 ## Dataflow Style
-The Sync Float Adder component is designed using the dataflow style.
+The Adder component is designed using the dataflow style.
 In dataflow architecture, operations are executed whenever their input data becomes available.
 For the full integer adder implementation:
 ### Objective
 Implement a full integer adder for efficient floating-point addition.
 ### Implementation Explanation